 Less than half of Americans have an estate plan.
 This means that the majority of Americans are leaving the management of their assets up to the state.
 Put differently, most Americans are unprepared in the event of death or incapacitation, meaning they’re leaving their assets in the State’s hands.

-Here, we provide an overview of estate planning: what it is, why you need it, and how it will give you control over your assets and protect your family when you are unable to.
+Here, we provide an overview of estate planning in Wilmington, NC: what it is, why you need it, and how it will give you control over your assets and protect your family when you are unable to.

 What is an Estate Plan?